ca. 1929+ Patsy type, look a like doll group

 13" tall, Patsy type with painted molded hair, this all composition doll

-has a one piece body without a neck joint, jointed at the shoulders and hips painted eyes looking
+has a one piece body and head (no neck joint), jointed at the shoulders and hips, painted eyes looking

 straight ahead, closed painted mouth.
-Uses the Regal Doll Mfg.
-Co.
-Maizie doll head
+Uses the Regal Doll Company's Maizie doll head

 Lil Sis doll, 13", Patsy type doll

 ca. 1930s Skippy type boy doll, 12 1/2" tall,